Monthly Archives: September 2016

 There are also temptations to use the ex-partner’s possessions as if they were still together.
 This usually causes resentment, and the children may become unintentional pawns.
 They can often be questioned by the other parent: ‘Did Mum or Dad do this or that’ or ‘Did Mum or Dad use this or that’.
 This is not intended to harm their children, but it does.

 A further problem is that as the children are always present in the home they may develop a ‘pseudo adult’ role.
 This means they may assume more responsibility for the running of the house than they should.
 This may also include keeping the adults informed about the other partner’s movements.
 This loads the stress that the agreement was supposed to prevent.
 Extra distress may lead to emotional difficulties.

 Bird’s Nest Parenting may have a benefit in the early days after a separation – in the short term, it may prevent the children from experiencing too much upheaval.
 Children do need time to adjust to their parents’ separation.

 In the longer term, it may be more beneficial for children to spend time with both parents in separate houses, having their own room and cherished items in each house.
 Children will adapt to this well, and usually without psychological difficulty.

 The simple fact is: most children cope well after their parent’s separation.
 What distinguishes the copers from the children who feel acute distress is this: the children who fare well are the ones whose parents are able to put aside their own feelings of hate and resentment towards their former partner.

 Written by Dr Chrissie Tizzard, Chartered Consultant Psychologist .
 Dr Tizzard works with adults, children and families and is an experienced expert witness in criminal and family law. www.ctpsy.co.uk

-Sleep problems are an all too common headache for parents of a child with ASD.
-A lack of ZZZ’s in any child usually cause distress.
-When a child has a diagnosis of ASD the impact of poor sleep is usually much more of a problem.
+Sleep problems are an all too common headache for parents of a child with ASD (Autism Spectrum Disorder).
+A lack of sleep in any child usually cause distress, but when a child has a diagnosis of ASD, the impact of poor sleep is usually much more of a problem.